marcidelux/step-sensei/README.md

-# step-sensei
+# LogicInfo
-Static webpage for advertising StepSensei organisation for teaching LogicInfo (Logic, Chess and Informatics)
+Static webpage for advertising LogicInfo organisation for teaching LogicInfo (Logic, Chess and Informatics)